0xGar/TForm/README.md

 # About

+***May or may not continue development on this***

 TForm is a dynamic webform written in vanilla JavaScript.
-It replaces the need for the standard &lt;form&gt; element, giving enhanced functionality because of its dynamic nature.
+Its ultimate end-goal is to replace the need for the standard &lt;form&gt; element, giving enhanced functionality because of its dynamic nature.

-The project is in its early stages of development, though fully functional.
-It was extracted from a larger project that I'm working on, and so future developments will reflect the needs of the larger project.
+The project is in its early stages of development, though functional.
+It was extracted from a larger project that I'm working on, and so if future developments continue it will reflect the needs of said project.

 # Usage